About the Bridgwater Tidal Barrier Scheme

 Habitat and Biodiversity

-We have found several important animal species across the areas of the Scheme.
-These include various species of bats, reptiles and birds, as well as great crested newt, water vole, otter and badger.
-These species are protected by law and we are working with our biodiversity specialists, Natural England and ecologists at Somerset Council to ensure that the Scheme is constructed in a way that avoids risk of harm and ensures conservation of the various species into the future.
+We have found several important animal species across various areas of the scheme.
+These include species of bat, reptiles and birds, as well as great crested newts, water vole, otters and badgers.
+All these species are protected by law, and we are working with our biodiversity specialists, Natural England and ecologists at Somerset Council to ensure that the scheme is constructed in a way that avoids risk of harm and ensures conservation of the various species into the future.

 We are working with landowners to include additional habitat features within the borrow fields for bats, breeding birds, water vole, otter, reptile and amphibians such as great crested newt.